vegaprotocol/documentation/docs/api/building-blocks.md

 ## Deposits and withdrawals
 Assets used on the Vega network can be deposited using a web3 wallet:
 - Via the Ethereum bridge contract, for ERC-20 assets on Ethereum mainnet
-- Via Arbitrum bridge, which supports cross-chain asset interactions for EVM chains
+- Via the Arbitrum bridge, for assets on the Arbitrum mainnet network

 [Read more about the asset bridges](./using-the-apis.md#asset-bridges).